danieladearmaskakorina/interview-solution-acme-account/README.md

 ### Business Requirements

 1. **Existing Functionality**
     - Only cash transactions were previously supported
     - No transaction history was maintained

 2. **New Functionality**
     - Track both cash and ACME stock holdings
     - All stock transactions are in whole units (integers only)
     - ACME stock has a fixed price of $5 per share
     - Show full transaction history within the session

 3. **Balance Calculation**
     - Cash Balance = Total Cash Deposits – Total Cash Withdrawals
     - Stock Balance = (Total Stock Deposits – Total Stock Withdrawals) * $5
     - Total Balance = Cash Balance + Stock Balance

 4. **Out of Scope (Suggestions for future improvements)**
-- Other stock symbols or dynamic pricing to relfect market conditions
+    - Other stock symbols or dynamic pricing to reflect market conditions
     - Addition of securities: Options, Futures, Bonds
     - Data persistence (reset on application exit)
     - Fractional stock ownership

 ---